cp2004/Octoprint-Upgrade-To-Py3/README.md

 You may also be asked to provide the `sudo` password so the script can install `python3-dev`, a package required to install some plugins.
 (If your machine is not running passwordless sudo)

+**Once the install has finished** (and you have tested it works, of course) you can safely remove the folder `/path/to/venv.bak` containing your old Python 2 environment.

+Under OctoPi, this is under `~/oprint.bak`

 ## Supported Platforms
 * Linux only
 * If OctoPi: **OctoPi 0.17** or greater.
 Due to Python dependency below